|Title||Shen Qin & Chen Qi: Zero Degree|

 Shen Qin & Chen Qi: Zero Degree

-Asia Art Center is pleased to announce the exhibition Shen Qin & Chen Qi: Zero Degree by artists Shen Qin and Chen Qi on September 3rd, 2016.
-This will be their first exhibition in Taiwan.
+The exhibition Shen Qin & Chen Qi: Zero Degree by artists Shen Qin and Chen Qi.
+This is their first exhibition in Taiwan.
 Shen Qin, a Chinese national A-level artist, indulges in a painting style reminiscent of the Song dynasty which harks back to the days of an older era; Chen Qi is a professor at China Central Academy of Fine Arts, recognized for his conceptual view in watermark woodblock printing.
 The two have had creative styles that are closely akin since they were young, and now, nearly 40 years after the artists first met, they revisit their early creative thoughts to interpret them with a contemporary awareness.
 The dual solo exhibitions aim to examine what new momentum will converge by returning to “Zero Degree.”
-On September 3rd, the day of reception, the two artists will be travelling to Taipei from Beijing for a talk with Abe, Tsai You-ching, a researcher of the exhibition division at the National Museum of History.
-The exhibition is on view through October 9th.
+The two artists traveling to Taipei from Beijing for a talk with Abe, Tsai You-ching, a researcher of the exhibition division at the National Museum of History.

 Shen Qin, born in 1958 in Nanjing, is a painter at Jiangsu Traditional Chinese Painting Institute as well as a national A-level artist.
 Jiangsu Provincial Chinese Painting Institute is a budding site for Chinese painting, but Shen Qin had been immersed within the ’85 New Wave Movement and it was during the 1980s when Taiwanese artist Liu Kuosung was exhibiting in Nanjing, allowing Shen Qin to create distinctive works born out of the Chinese classical paintings but unrestrained by them.
 Contrary to the Tang dynasty painters who are trained to depict figures in Buddhism and